turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 And now, we're ready to make a bold statement about how unicorns are named.

+### Writing the Assertion

-We haven't written any code, so we're going to do some wishful thinking.
-When we create a new unicorn, we'll tell it what its name is:
+We haven't written any implementation code, so we're going to do some wishful thinking.
+When we create a new unicorn, we'll want to tell it what its name is like this:

 ```ruby
 Unicorn.new("Robert")
 ```

-Let's add some code to the test:
+Let's add some code to the test with that behavior:

 ```ruby
 def test_it_has_a_name
   Unicorn.new("Robert")
 end
 ```

+#### Forceful Statement of Truth

 This isn't a forceful statement of truth, this is creating a unicorn and then not doing anything with it.